 I began practicing yoga in 1990 and (apart from a short break around the birth of my third child) have practiced continuously ever since.
 After 15 years of Iyengar yoga practice, however, a chance Ashtanga class in 2007 changed both my practice and the direction of my life.
-A teaching apprenticeship with Debbie Blunden and teacher training with John Scott (Sri K. Pattabhi Jois Certified) eventually followed.
-In 2017, I travelled to Mysore to study with Sharath Jois for the first time (but not the last, I hope).
+An apprenticeship with Debbie Blunden and teacher training with John Scott eventually followed.
+In 2017, I travelled to Mysore to study with Sharath Jois (for the first time, but hopefully not the last).
 Currently, I am training as a yoga therapist with The Minded Institute.

-I am profoundly grateful to my teachers Debbie Blunden, Eileen Gauthier, Greg Nardi, David Keil, Lucy Scott, and Hamish Hendry for sharing their knowledge and insight, and for being a constant inspiration – and for the support of my husband and children, who put up with a lot…!
+I am profoundly grateful to the teachers who helped my find my path (Debbie Blunden, Eileen Gauthier, Greg Nardi, David Keil, John and Lucy Scott, and Hamish Hendry) for their depth of knowledge and insight, and for being a constant inspiration – and for the support of my husband and children, who put up with a lot…!

 Dates for your diary

-Thursday evening self-practice classes on the following dates are covered by Jo (please do still come to class – regular practice is important!)
+Thursday evening self-practice classes on the following dates will be covered by Jo (please do still come to class – regular practice is important!)

 Thurs 13 December

 Thurs 20 December

 The next Assisted Self-Practice beginners course runs from 10 January to 28 February (more details on the Workshops page).

 Assisted self practice start time (for students already familiar with Mysore self practice) is 5.45-6.15pm.
 The opening chant is at 6.00pm.